Introduction

 Nigerian corporate entities face a variety of taxes, including:

-• Companies Income Tax (CIT):ย This tax applies to profits earned by companies.
+- Companies Income Tax (CIT): This tax applies to profits earned by companies.

-• Value Added Tax (VAT):ย VAT is a consumption tax applied to goods and services.
+The standard rate is 30% for most companies. - Value Added Tax (VAT): VAT is a consumption tax applied to goods and services.

-• Withholding Tax (WHT):ย Withholding tax is deducted from payments made to contractors and suppliers.
+The current VAT rate in Nigeria is 7.5%. - Withholding Tax (WHT): Withholding tax is deducted from payments made to contractors and suppliers.

-• Capital Gains Tax (CGT):ย This tax applies to gains from the disposal of assets.
+The rates vary based on the nature of the service. - Capital Gains Tax (CGT): This tax applies to gains from the disposal of assets.

-• Education Tax:ย Companies engage in education tax at a rate of 2% of assessable profits.
+The applicable rate is 10% on chargeable gains. - Education Tax: Companies engage in education tax at a rate of 2% of assessable profits.

-• Stamp Duties:ย This tax applies to specific transactions, such as contracts and agreements.
+- Stamp Duties: This tax applies to specific transactions, such as contracts and agreements.

 The rates vary according to the type of instrument.